ark1375/K-modem_Optimization/README.md

 _**Note**: This problem is a subset of the original K-Modem illumination problem and the current code is the solution to this problem.
 With some little alteration of the code (check [Technical Details](TechincalDetails.md#problem_description)) it can solve the original problem as well.
 The solution code for the original K-Modem Illumination problem will be included in future updates._

 Let **_P_** be a simple polygon consist of an outer shell (the outer walls) and zero or more holes (check the screenshot below).
-Given the number of k-modems available **_q_**, and the penetration rate **_k_**, what are the best coordinates to put the k-modems on, such that the maximum area of the given polygon is covered<br>
+Given the number of k-modems available **_q_**, and the penetration rate **_k_**, what are the best coordinates to put the k-modems on, such that the maximum area of the given polygon is covered.<br>
 Another custom variation of the problem comes from the assumption that the k-modems can have signal confliction.
-If any point is covered by more than one k-modem, signal confliction happens and the point is not covered anymore.
+If any point is covered by more than one k-modem, signal confliction happens and the point is not covered anymore.<br>
+> _The current solution takes __Signal Confliction__ in consideration.
+Future updates will make this an optional choice._

 ![sc1](/docs/screenshots/sc1.jpg)

 ### Practical Usage